Ben & Jerry's sues parent Unilever to block sale of Israeli business | Business

 Ben & Jerry's sues parent Unilever to block sale of Israeli business

-Last week, Zinger settled his own lawsuit against Ben & Jerry's for refusing to renew his license.
+The sale resolved Zinger's own lawsuit in March against Ben & Jerry's for refusing to renew his license.
 The dispute highlights challenges facing consumer brands taking a stand on Israeli settlements in the occupied West Bank.

 Ben & Jerry's on Tuesday sued its parent Unilever Plc to block the sale of its Israeli business to a local licensee, saying it was inconsistent with its values to sell its ice cream in the occupied West Bank.
 The complaint filed in the U.S. District Court in Manhattan said the sale announced on June 29 threatened to undermine the integrity of the Ben & Jerry's brand, which Ben & Jerry's board retained independence to protect when Unilever acquired the company in 2000.